SarveshWagh/f5xc-flowcharts/README.md

 # F5XC Security Feature Enablement Guidelines
 ## ⚠️ Important Note

-Please refer to the official F5XC technical documentation for the official details.
+Please refer to the F5XC technical documentation for the official details.
-This README is intended for learning and understanding purposes only, these are juist guidelines.
+This README is intended for learning and understanding purposes only, these are just guidelines.

 Devcentral and F5XC techdocs: